ayushjangra05/STM32-RTOS-Lab-Projects-Index/README.md

 # STM32-RTOS-Lab-Projects-Index
-This repository contains the collection of STM32 and FreeRTOS-based embedded systems projects developed using STM32CubeIDE and STM32CubeMX on the STM32F446RE Nucleo Board.  ---
-# STM32 RTOS and Embedded Systems Projects

 This repository contains the collection of STM32 and FreeRTOS-based embedded systems projects developed using STM32CubeIDE and STM32CubeMX on the STM32F446RE Nucleo Board.

 ---